Eritreans: Medieval history

 Following the fall of Aksum, the land of present-day Eritrea was part of Medri Bahri.
-The kingdom lasted until Italian colonization in 1889, however the coastal regions were ruled by other polities during this time.
-The Adal Sultanate conquered the coast under Badlay ibn Sa'ad ad-Din in the 15th century, and the Ottomans conquered the area between 1555 and 1557, incorporating into the empire as Habesh Eyalet.
+This lasted until Italian colonization in 1889, however the coastal regions were ruled by other polities during this time.
+The Adal Sultanate conquered the coast under Badlay ibn Sa'ad ad-Din in the 15th century, and the Ottomans occupied the coast, incorporating into the empire as Habesh Eyalet.

 Modern history

 Eritrea, with its current borders, was established as a colony of the Kingdom of Italy in 1889.
 The colonial period saw a large influx of Italians to the country, particularly during the fascist period.
-However, despite the substantial Italian Eritrean community, mixed-race Eritreans were uncommon, as Italians and Africans were prohibited from marrying or having sexual relations under the Italian racial laws.
+However, despite the substantial Italian Eritrean community racial laws during the fascist period Italians and Africans were prohibited from marrying or having sexual relations under the Italian racial laws.

 Eritrea was under British administration from 1941 to 1952, at which point it was federated with Ethiopia.
 The Eritrean War of Independence began on September 1, 1961, with the Battle of Adal, and ended on May 24, 1991.
 Eritrea officially gained independence in 1993; since then it has been governed by Isaias Afwerki, whose regime has been defined by an extremely poor human rights record.
 Diaspora displaced by the Eritrean War of Independence and seeking refuge from human rights violations by the Eritrean government.

 Component ethnicities

 Tigrinya

 The majority of the Tigrinya inhabit the highlands of Eritrea; however, migration to other parts of the country has occurred.
-Their language is called Tigrinya.
-They are the largest ethnic group in the country, constituting about 50% of the population.
+Their language is called Tigrinya and constituting about 35% of the population.
 The predominantly Tigrinya populated urban centers in Eritrea are the capital Asmara, Mendefera, Dekemhare, Adi Keyh, Adi Quala and Senafe.

-They are 96% Christians, (of which 90% are of the Eritrean Orthodox faith, 5% Roman Catholic and Eastern Catholic (whose mass is held in Ge'ez as opposed to Latin), and 5% belonging to various Protestant and other Christian denominations, the majority of which belong to the (Lutheran) Evangelical Church of Eritrea).
+They are 90% Christians, (of which 84% are of the Eritrean Orthodox faith, 5% Roman Catholic and Eastern Catholic (whose mass is held in Ge'ez as opposed to Latin), and 5% belonging to various Protestant and other Christian denominations, the majority of which belong to the Lutheran Evangelical Church of Eritrea.
+The Jeberti people in Eritrea trace descent from early Muslim adherents and settlers.
+The term Jeberti is also used to refer more generally to Muslim inhabitants of the highlands.
+The Jeberti in Eritrea speak Arabic and Tigrinya.

 Tigre

 The Tigre reside in the western lowlands in Eritrea.
 Many also migrated to Sudan at the time of the Ethiopian-Eritrean conflict and lived there since.
 They are a nomadic and pastoralist people, related to the Tigrinya and to the Beja people.
-They are a predominantly Muslim nomadic people who inhabit the northern, western, and coastal lowlands of Eritrea, where they constitute 30% of local residents.
+They are a predominantly Muslim nomadic people who inhabit the northern, western, and coastal lowlands of Eritrea, where they constitute 51% of local residents.
 Some also inhabit areas in eastern Sudan.
 95% of the Tigre people adhere to the Islamic religion Sunni Islam, but there are a small number of Christians among them as well (often referred to as the Mensaï in Eritrea).
 Their language is called Tigre.

-Jeberti

-The Jeberti people in Eritrea trace descent from early Muslim adherents and settlers.
-The term Jeberti is also used to refer more generally to Muslim inhabitants of the highlands.
-The Jeberti in Eritrea speak Arabic and Tigrinya.